Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - sneered: to talk about or look at someone or something in an unkind way that shows you do not respect or approve of him, her, or it.
 - haphazard: not having an obvious order or plan.

+- ruffle: to annoy or upset someone, or to make someone very nervous.
+- scruffy: untidy and looking a little dirty.
+- foreboding: a feeling that something very bad is going to happen soon.
+- respite: a pause/rest from something difficult/unpleasant.
+- mound: a large pile of earth, stones, etc. Like a small hill.
+- vantage point: a place, esp. a high place, that provides a good, clear view of the area.
+- undulating: to have a continuous up and down shape or movement, like waves.
+- bleak: unattractive, empty place.
+- meticulous: very careful and with great attention to every detail.

 Shirt: https://blog.kamiceria.com/2013/02/what-are-the-parts-of-a-men-shirt/